 Located in the Temperate Asia collection is a small grove of dawn redwoods (Metasequoia glyptostroboides).
 Once considered extinct and known only from fossil records, these majestic trees with fluted trunks were grown from seed from trees discovered by Chinese botanists in the Szechuan province.
 The earliest plantings at the Botanical Garden are from 1950, making them some of the oldest plantings in the United States.

 Located in the western section of the Garden between New Zealand and the Redwood Grove is a collection of conifers placed in and growing around a large lawn.
-Over 30 species of conifers can be found here with highlights including Abies (fir) and Picea (spruce) species and Sequoia giganteum (giant redwood).
+Over 30 species of conifers can be found here with highlights including Abies (fir) and Picea (spruce) species and Sequoiadendron giganteum (giant redwood).

-The Redwood Grove is home to 100-year-old coast redwood trees (Sequoia sempevirens) and the only place to view a redwood forest in San Francisco.
+The Redwood Grove is home to 100-year-old coast redwood trees (Sequoia sempervirens) and the only place to view a mature redwood forest in San Francisco.
 It includes associated native understory trees and shrubs, groundcovers and one-hundred years of leaf litter (called 'duff'.)
 A special feature is a rare albino form of redwood tree.
 This garden was designed and planted to emulate a California Native redwood forest.

 In the mid-1800's, over 450,000 canopy trees were planted throughout Golden Gate Park.
 Two of the three main species planted were conifers: Cupressus macrocarpa (Monterey cypress) and Pinus radiata (Monterey pine).
 Looking from almost any vantage point in the Garden, one can see the mature specimens, particularly of Monterey cypress, standing guard over the rest of the plant collection.
 Due to the age of the canopy, the Botanical Garden loses limbs and sometimes entire trees during winter storms.
 In 2009, a canopy tree succession plan was created to coordinate the replacement of the aging canopy.
 The focus of this plan is to replace the three main canopy species with trees endemic to respective geographic collections that are currently in the Botanical Garden.